Pylons/pyramid/docs/index.rst

 `cluegun <https://github.com/Pylons/cluegun>`_ is a simple pastebin application based on Rocky Burt's `ClueBin
 <http://pypi.python.org/pypi/ClueBin/0.2.3>`_.
 It demonstrates form
-processing, security, and the use of :term:`ZODB` within a :mod:`repoze.bfg` application.
+processing, security, and the use of :term:`ZODB` within a :app:`Pyramid` application.
 It also has very simple :term:`repoze.who` integration.
 Check this application out via::